 Impression - Each time your ad is displayed to a user.

 Impression Share (Adwords) - count of times your ad was shown on a term / times an ad was shown when users searched for that term.
 Unlike Adthena Frequency that counts times users searched for a term but no ads were shown.

 Infringement - the function enables you to easily capture any Ads and Search Terms from competitors whom you suspect might be infringing on your Intellectual Property.

 Listing - a catalogue of products appearing on search engines.

-Low Volume - a search term that Google tells us gets fewer than 2 searches per day.
-Since this will be less than 1 click between all competitors there is no insight to show on the term.
+Low volume - search terms with this label have below 60 searches on Google per month.
+As this is less than 1 click between all competitors, there is no insight to show on the term.